 If you’re taking a summer trip outdoors, one question you’ll have is how to stay cool while camping in a tent.

-Depending on where in the country you’ll be camping, aside from the hot weather, you might also be dealing with high levels of humidity.
-These camping hacks will help you stay cool whether you’re in a shelter or camping in the heat.
+Depending on where in the country you’ll be camping, aside from the hot weather, you might also be dealing with high humidity levels.
+These camping hacks will help you stay cool in a shelter or in the heat.

 Portable Air Conditioning And Fans